-- The implication of such agreements includes a guaranty of the convertibility of the CFA franc to the French franc and a peg between CFA franc and the French franc.
+- The implication of such agreements includes a guaranty of the convertibility of the CFA franc to the French franc and a peg between the CFA franc and the French franc.

-- Also, one of the conditions set for the implementation for the single in West Africa is such that member countries must achieve single digit inflation of 5%.
+- Also, one of the conditions set for the implementation for the single in West Africa is such that member countries must achieve single-digit inflation of 5%.
 Unfortunately, inflation in Africa’s biggest economy, Nigeria was averaged 11.92% between 2003-2016, while Ghana was averaged 16.92%.

 More critical downsides: The report further revealed that West African countries pursuing the single currency are grossly not prepared to overcome their challenges.
 Another instance cited is how the action of small states, say the Gambia, could affect a much larger state like Nigeria.

-- Being under a sing currency agreement will make it impossible for a country like Nigeria to fully be in control of managing economic recovery.
+- Being under a single currency agreement will make it impossible for a country like Nigeria to fully be in control of managing economic recovery.
 For instance, the adjustments Nigeria was able to make to its FX regime during the 2016 economic recession, for example, would have been impossible

 - Another critical issue facing the West African single currency is the unwillingness of francophone West African countries to cede monetary policy to Nigeria.
 Also, the Nigerian Government may not be willing to cede monetary policy to a neighbouring government smaller than several of its internal governments.